All Blogs

 Manufacturing workers perform better when they can count on dedicated focus time for their most challenging responsibilities rather than constantly switching between tasks of varying complexity throughout their shifts.

-The Role of Technology and Digital Workspaces in Workplace Productivity
+The Role of Technology and Digital Communication

 Digital tools in manufacturing require thoughtful implementation to support concentration rather than disrupt it.